-- o.
-Support Red Fox conservation In particular, the current proposed listing of the Sierra Nevada Red Fox should be carefully evaluated to ensure conditions specific to the Eastern Sierra/Mono County have been taken into account. - p.
-Support sage grouse conservation Mono County appreciates the strong support of the multi-party, collaborative Bi-State conservation effort, including several federal agencies such as the U.S. Fish and Wildlife Service, Bureau of Land Management, U.S. Forest Service (Inyo National Forest and Humboldt-Toiyabe National Forest), and U.S. Geologic Survey.
-The coalition includes technical and scientific support, legislative and policy support, and funding to ensure conservation commitments made during the 2015 listing withdrawal are met and honored by federal agencies Ultimately, continuation of the collaborative partnership requires the federal agencies to remain stalwart in their commitments with the flexibility to address new issues, such as the threat posed by the Los Angeles Department of Water and Power's (LADWP's) dewatering of Long Valley, and adequate budgets to support a positive conservation outcome such that a new decision can be made not to list the species under the federal Endangered Species Act.
-If the bird is listed, the result could be an additional regulatory burden with devasting impacts to our agricultural and recreational activity-based economy. - q.
-Support legislation to avoid landfilling of waste originating on Federal Land develop policies and programs that successfully re-use, recycle and transform resources that originate on USFS, BLM, and DOD lands.
-Support policies that reduce the impacts of Federally-generated waste on local jurisdictions' waste management systems, and/or support policies that enhance local systems to effectively manage Federally-generated waste.
+o) Support sage grouse conservation

+Mono County appreciates the strong support of the multi-party, collaborative Bi-State conservation effort, including several federal agencies such as the U.S. Fish and Wildlife Service, Bureau of Land Management, U.S. Forest Service (Inyo National Forest and Humboldt- Toiyabe National Forest), and U.S. Geological Survey.
+The coalition includes technical and scientific support, legislative and policy support, and funding to ensure conservation commitments are met and honored by federal agencies Ultimately, continuation of the collaborative partnership requires the federal agencies to remain stalwart in their commitments with the flexibility to address new issues, such as the management of water by the Los Angeles Department of Water and Power (LADWP) in Long Valley, and adequate budgets to support a positive conservation outcome.
+If the bird is listed, the result could be an additional regulatory burden with devasting impacts to Mono County's agricultural and recreational activity-based economy.

+p) Support legislation to avoid landfilling of waste originating on Federal Land a) Support full funding of Byrne Justice Assistance Grants

+Develop policies and programs that successfully re-use, recycle and transform resources that originate on USFS, BLM, and DOD lands.
+Support policies that reduce the impacts of Federally generated waste on local jurisdictions' waste management systems, and/or support policies that enhance local systems to effectively manage Federally-generated waste.

-3. Public Safety and Criminal Justice
+3) Public Safety and Criminal Justice

-- a.
-Support full funding of Byrne Justice Assistance Grants Support the preservation of funding levels for existing safety programs such as the Byrne Justice Grant (Byrne/JAG) Program and oppose efforts to reduce or divert funding away from these programs. - b.
-Support continued funding of FEMA's Assistance to Firefighters Grant (AFG) program Support continued funding to enhance the safety of the public and firefighters with respect to fire-related hazards by providing direct financial assistance to eligible fire departments, nonaffiliated Emergency Medical Services organizations, and State Fire Training Academies.
+Support the preservation of funding levels for existing safety programs such as the Byrne Justice Grant (Byrne/JAG) Program and oppose efforts to reduce or divert funding away from these programs.

+b) Support continued funding of FEMA's Assistance to Firefighters Grant (AFG) program

+Support continued funding to enhance the safety of the public and firefighters with respect to fire-related hazards by providing direct financial assistance to eligible fire departments, nonaffiliated Emergency Medical Services organizations, and State Fire Training Academies.
 This funding is for critically needed resources to equip and train emergency personnel to recognized standards, enhance operations efficiencies, foster interoperability, and support community resilience.

-- c.
-Support legislation that resolves the conflict federal statutes have with legalization of recreational cannabis use in California ideally, this includes removing cannabis as a schedule 1 drug and providing cannabis businesses with access to business banking services by changing federal banking access laws.
-Barring a legislative solution by Congress, the County supports reinstatement of the concepts stated in the past Justice Department memorandums allowing for commercial cannabis activities to operate free and clear of federal enforcement interference so long as the County has a robust regulatory framework in place. - d.
-Urge common-sense gun safety legislation. - e.
-Support sustainable Federal Aviation Administration (FAA) funding for airport safety related projects on public and private property on or near our airports.
+c) Support legislation that resolves the conflict federal statutes have with legalization of recreational cannabis use in California

+This includes removing cannabis as a schedule 1 drug and providing cannabis businesses with access to business banking services by changing federal banking access laws.
+Barring a legislative solution by Congress, the County supports reinstatement of the concepts stated in the past Justice Department memorandums allowing for commercial cannabis activities to operate free and clear of federal enforcement interference so long as the County has a robust regulatory framework in place.

+- d) Urge common-sense gun safety legislation. - e) Support sustainable Federal Aviation Administration (FAA) funding for airport safety related projects on public and private property on or near our airports.

-4. Transportation and Infrastructure
+4) Transportation and Infrastructure